olliNiinivaara/Hellopikari/README.md

 [hard reload](https://en.wikipedia.org/wiki/Wikipedia:Bypass_your_cache) the browser page.

 ### No security
 While you can do [evolutionary](https://en.wikipedia.org/wiki/Software_prototyping#Evolutionary_prototyping) front-end prototyping with *Pikari*, the *Pikari* back-end itself is strictly [throw-away](https://en.wikipedia.org/wiki/Software_prototyping#Throwaway_prototyping) grade.
-It namely lacks all security - everyone is potentially able to bypass your UI and then read, modify, mess up and delete any data.
+It namely lacks all security - all users could bypass your UI and then read, modify, mess up and delete any data.
 If you publish a prototype to Internet, always use a HTTPS+WSS reverse proxy and instruct testers to enter only fake data.
 The web socket upgrade request is sent to path */ws* which you must hail.
 The configuration for [NGINX](https://www.nginx.com/) (say) should be something like this:

 ```nginx